gmmorris/meze-docs/thinking_in_components.md

 The *context* as passed into every constructor as its second argument and is a plain Javascript object.

-By default *context* has one single property: the *compose* function which can be used by Component authors to compose internal component trees.
-This is explained further in the Advanced Composition chapter.

 The *context* is set by the *compose* function.

 ```js